DanielInAPocket/FilmFinder/README.md

 NOTE: Helper scripts use Homebrew to install necessary tools, so be sure to have that installed too.

 From now on project should be "Plug and Play" - just run it as a regular iOS project.

+# Important
+Project uses TMDB API (The movie data base).
+According to their own [forums](https://www.themoviedb.org/talk/626c3b5a2ac499004fdf2620), there is a DNS issue when using Claudflare DNS servers.
+Switching DNS server to anything other then Cloudflare (for example, Googles `8.8.8.8`) fixes the issue.